thekushalpokhrel/System-Analysis-Design-AIHE/README.md

 # Group Assignments

 Here are the group assignments for the System Analysis and Design course.
-Each group consists of four members.
+Each group consists of four members. the link spreadsheet to fill the names of the group will be given in this link, <<ClickHere>>

 | Group | Member 1 | Member 2 | Member 3 | Member 4 |
 |---|---|---|---|---|